About Cumberland Slider

 Only use fresh, filtered water in your turtle’s tank, and have a high quality filtration system working in the tank at all times.
 UVB lighting also needs to be provided to help your turtle stay healthy, and you can turn the lights off at night to mimic natural cycles.

 In terms of substrate, these turtles do well with fine pea gravel or reptile sand.
 If you choose to use gravel, it should be big enough that your turtle will not be able to eat it.
+Try and find the ideal type of gravel for this breed – those better stocked pet stores should have a good selection.

 Your turtle should be able to enjoy plenty of room for swimming, and he should be able to completely submerge himself and swim around.
 However, there should also be an area for basking that allows your pet to climb out of the water completely.
 This area should also be big enough that your turtle can completely dry off his plastron and shell, and he should be able to really stretch out and relax.